 Adding supplements to your diet such as a vitamin D or calcium supplement is another way to ensure that you are getting these important micronutrients.

+There are a few different types of exercise that promote bone health.
+Balance training, resistance training and weight-bearing exercise will build stronger bones.
 However, not all exercises are safe for everyone: always make sure to get medical advice or clearance before beginning a new exercise routine.

 As with osteopenia, osteoporosis can also be treated and reversed with some medications.
 The rate of bone loss can also be improved with an active and healthy lifestyle.
 Osteoporosis treatment is a multimodal approach using a combination of medications, exercise, frequent check-ins with healthcare providers and leading a healthy lifestyle.
 At Wellen, we are on a mission to provide you with all the resources you need to do just that.